-Milburn House, Buffalo, Sept.
-10 .- The | piece of lead encysted in the muscles of President will live, but will probably his back will cause no harm.
-Of course if it gives him trouble an operation will carry the bullet of the would-be asperformed. sassin with him to the grave.
-This is But you will use the X-ray to locate the expressed opinion of Dr. Charles He shook his head.
+He shook his head.
 "Why should we?" he asked.
-"To satisfy our curi-osity? that would be its only purpose."
-Dr. McBurney's supreme confidence in the outcome could not be overstated, big moment and hearing all testfying ated Press, after the consultation of the in the outcome could not be overstated, his manner and bearing all testifying to the conviction he feit.
+"To satisfy our curi-sity? that would be its only purpose."
+Dr. McBurney's supreme confidence of the outcome supreme confidence Dr. McBurney's supreme confidence in the outcome could not be overstated, his manner and bearing all testifying to the conviction he feit.
 There were none of the reservations he made yes-terday.
-Yesterday he plainly showed he was not yet satisfied.
+Yesterday be plainly showed he was bot yet satisfied.
 He then said a week should elapse before definite assurance could be given.
-This morn-ing the President's condition was so eminently satisfactory that he felt safe in his announcement that the danger also announced that unless the bullet sity to extract it.
-In his opinion it in his announcement that the danger point had been passed and that the President was on the high road to rewould not even be located with the Xray.
-The only use of the X-ray would "We have locked door after door against the grim monster." said he in conclusion.
-"I am satisfied, and I am going to Niagara Falls today to see the sight With these cheerful words, the surwhen these cheering words, the sur-geon turned into the grounds of the spacious residence of Mr. Sprague, where Secretary Root is stopping, to convey the good news to the secrectary of war.
+This morn-ing the President's condition was so eminently satisfactory that he felt safe in his announcement that the danger point had been passed and that the President was on the high road to re-covery.

+have locked door after door We against the grim monster." said he in conclusion.
+"I am satisfied, and I am going to Niagara Fails today to see the sights.

+With these cheerful words, the sur-geon turned into the grounds of the spacious residence of Mr. Sprague, where Secretary Root is stopping to convey the good news to the secrectary of war.

 THE MORNING CONFERENCE.

-The result of the morning conference The result of the morning conference was made known about 9 o'clock as the doctors came from the house although it was some time after that that the bulletin appeared.
+The result of the morning conference was made known about 9 o'clock as the doctors came from the house although it was some time after that that the bulletin appeared.
+The faces of the builetin appeared.
 The faces of the doctors clearly indicated their satisfac-tion at the condition of affairs.
-As Dr. Roswell Park came to his carriage he panued long anough to general paused long enough to give a general survey of the conditions prevailing.
-"The condition of the President this morning is entirely satisfactory," said he.
-"The bulletin will state this and its sums up the situation.
+As Dr. Roswell Park came to his carriage he paused long enough to give a general survey of the conditions prevailing.
+"The condition of the President this morning is entirely satisfactory." said he.
+"The builtetin will state this and its sums up the situation.
+The President its sums up the situation.
 The Presi-dent spent the most comfortable night he has had since the shooting.
-He slept well and when he was awake he was observe and even observe.
-He is not cheery and even chatty.
-He is not re-ceiving any nourishment thus far ex-cept by enemae.
-This is an altogether natural incident of the case at this stage.
+He slept well and when he was awake he was cheery and even chatty.
+He is not receiving any nourishment thus far ex-cept by enemae.
+This is an altogether natural incident of the case at this stage."
 "Do you regard the President as en-tirely out of danger?"
-Dr. Park was "I do not want to go that far.
-What, can be said is that unless there are unexpected complications we expect to recover.
-"Have you considered the prospect of his removal?"
-"No, it is too early for that, but when he is moved, he probably will go to Washington."
-Dr. Park referred to the fact that the bulletins were most conservative and gave results such as the medical fraternity would be expected to pass upon in the case of any citizen.
-"It would be well to have it stated." he added, "that the President is not being deprived of benefits of private citizenship.
-He is being treated exacty as any other citizen would be and t getting the benefit of it.
-We view e case just as that of any other man who might be similarly afflicted."
-Dr. Park's latter statement will exlain the fact that the official bulletins are based on rigid scientific priniples as they are applicable alike to all ases of surgery.
+Dr. Park was wiped out of existence as are also the big store of the Mine and Smelter Supply company, Spencer Clawson's store, the Salt Lake Soda Water company and the Chicago, Milwaukee and St. Paul railroad offices, while the northeast corner of the High school building and a number of offices on the south side of the Dooly block are more or less damaged, as is also a boarding house at 244 South West Temple street, run by Mrs. T. G. M. Smith.